perwin/imfit/docs/design-and-architecture.md

    4. PSF image(s), if any
 4. Create ModelObject instance and supply it with data
    1. List of image functions to use
-      1. ModelObject instance will then instantiate corresponding FunctionObject instances
+      1. The ModelObject instance will then instantiate corresponding FunctionObject instances
    2. PSF image data (if supplied by user)
    3. Image to be fit
    4. Data image characteristics